M-o-a-T/moat-kv/docs/source/command_line.rst

 This code will not run in the server; the purpose of these calls is to upload code for use by client runners.

+.. option:: -d, --data <filename>

+   Load the metadata from this file.

 .. option:: -s, --script <filename>

    Load the code from this file.
-Default: Use stdin.

 .. option:: -a, --async